The 6 Keys to SaaS Success in China

 Understand that, in China, you maintain liability for everything that happens on your platform.
 Unlike in many Western countries, a reseller of a product or service is not treated as a neutral entity in China.
 Under Chinese law, providing a product or service through your platform implies a degree of guarantee/endorsement of and/or control over that product or service, and thus liability.

-This is why, for example, Android app stores vigorously and individually vet each app that goes up on their platform.
-Legal advice is essential to limit your liability and ensure you are compliant the law.
+This is why, for example, the Chinese Android app stores vigorously and individually vet each app that goes up on their platform.
+Legal advice is essential to limit your liability and ensure you are compliant with the law.

 AppInChina can help

 Although the process can seem daunting, there is no need for foreign firms to shy away from the lucrative Chinese SaaS market if they have an experienced, professional partner.
-We have successfully brought numerous overseas SaaS products to China’s shores over the last years, and provide services from localization to monetization, publishing to promotion and user acquisition (UA).
+We have successfully brought numerous overseas SaaS products to China’s shores over the last years, and provide services from localization to monetization, go-to-market strategy, user acquisition (UA), and customer support.
+Contact us here to learn about how we can help your SaaS product succeed in China.